yiwenzcmu/MLIP_Lab7/README.md

 - [ ] Complete the `test_data_split` function in `test.py` to test data split step.

 ## Environment Setup
-In this step, we create a virtual environment, install MLFlow, and set up a DataBricks Community Edition account.
-First, clone [Lab7 repo](git@github.com:JayYu0116/MLIP_Lab7.git) to your machine.
+In this step, we create a virtual environment, install MLFlow, and set up a tracking server.
+To begin this section, please clone [Lab7 repo](git@github.com:JayYu0116/MLIP_Lab7.git) to your machine.
 Run `cd MLIP_Lab7` to enter into the work directory.
 Now let us move on to the virtual environment set up.
 ### Setup Virtual Environment
 1. Run:
    ```bash